c6o/docs/content/examples/provisioners.md

 ### Install/Create Example

-For a more complex example of installing an application, see the mongodb provisioner.
+For a more complex example of installing an application, see the MongoDB provisioner.
 VSCode, Grafana, Prometheus, Node-RED have example install user interfaces.

 ### Configurable Uninstall Example